Types Of Taxes In Nigeria: Everything To Know

 In Nigeria, taxes are a primary source of government revenue and are utilized to finance infrastructure, social services, and other essential public goods.

-The Nigerian Government employs various methods to collect taxes, which encompass income, property, goods, services, and other economic activities.
+Futhermore, the Nigerian Government employs various methods to collect taxes, which encompass income, property, goods, services, and other economic activities.
 Each type of tax serves a distinct purpose.

 How do taxes work in Nigeria?